BrianBostick/DundTools/README.md

 # RollDice
 RollDice is a standalone CLI dice rolling simulator.

+**(Currently requires `tui` to be compiled before this will compile.
+I have no idea how to fix that right now, but I'll look into it later)**

 Compile it with `make` and run it with:

 `./rolldice <number of dice> <type of dice> <mod>`

 (Use a negative number to subtract the modifier)

-I wrote this when I was *first starting* to learn C++, so it's pretty rough.
-I plan on rewriting it soon now that I've learned a bit more.

-As of right now, it throws an error if you don't include all 3 arguments.